ayushrakesh/allocyte/README.md

 # Memory Manager - allocyte

-This is a C++ project implementing a custom linux memory management system with multiple components.
+This is a C++ project implementing a custom linux heap memory management system with multiple components.

 ## Requirements
 - **For Local Compilation:**